6 Loading data

 The ems_data() function loads and prepares GTAP database files for use in CGE model runs.
-It handles the three core GTAP data files (dat, par, and set) and can optionally convert between GTAP v6.2 and v7.0 formats.
-This function is also used to input any time steps (for temporally dynamic models), load set mappings for sets that are read into the model (i.e., not constructed from set operations), and incorporate auxiliary data via ems_aux().
+It handles the three core GTAP data files (dat, par, and set) and is also used to specify any time steps (for temporally dynamic models) and load set mappings for sets that are read into the model (i.e., not constructed from set operations).

 |---|---|---|